soc-learner16/SOC-Analyst-Portfolio/Project-4-PCAP-Traffic Analysis /README.md

 ---

-Unique Analytical Insight
+## 🧠 Unique Analytical Insight

-Even though the domain was not fully flagged as malicious, multiple behavioral indicators confirmed suspicious activity:
+Although the domain (`nfc.nfu829.com`) was not consistently flagged as malicious across all threat intelligence engines, multiple behavioral indicators within the network traffic strongly suggest suspicious activity.

+### Observed Indicators:

-Repeated DNS queries
+* Repeated DNS queries to the same uncommon domain

-Use of cloud-hosted infrastructure
+* Use of cloud-hosted infrastructure (myqcloud)

-Encrypted outbound communication
+* Encrypted outbound communication over HTTPS (TCP 443)

-Presence of SNI matching suspicious domain
+* Presence of the same domain in TLS SNI during handshake

-Persistent connection pattern
+* Persistent communication pattern with external IP

+### Analyst Interpretation:

+Individually, these indicators may not confirm malicious activity.
+However, when correlated together, they form a strong behavioral pattern consistent with command-and-control (C2) communication.

+### Key Insight:

+👉 **Detection ≠ Verdict**
+👉 **Behavior determines maliciousness**

-👉 This demonstrates a critical SOC skill:
+This highlights an important SOC principle:
-Detection ≠ Verdict → Behavior determines maliciousness
+Even when threat intelligence provides low or partial detection, network behavior analysis can reveal underlying malicious intent.

 ---